awsdocs/amazon-rds-user-guide/doc_source/Appendix.MySQL.CommonDBATasks.md

 # Common DBA tasks for MySQL DB instances<a name="Appendix.MySQL.CommonDBATasks"></a>

-This section describes the Amazon RDS\-specific implementations of some common DBA tasks for DB instances running the MySQL database engine\.
-In order to deliver a managed service experience, Amazon RDS does not provide shell access to DB instances, and it restricts access to certain system procedures and tables that require advanced privileges\.
+Following, you can find descriptions of the Amazon RDS–specific implementations of some common DBA tasks for DB instances running the MySQL database engine\.
+To deliver a managed service experience, Amazon RDS doesn't provide shell access to DB instances\.
+Also, it restricts access to certain system procedures and tables that require advanced privileges\.

 For information about working with MySQL log files on Amazon RDS, see [MySQL database log files](USER_LogAccess.Concepts.MySQL.md)\.